flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ### On the article's length

 I'm afraid this article is not the typical 'lunchtime' one that I usually write for other consoles in [this series](`r ref("consoles")`).
-If you are interested in every area of the Playstation 3, you are in for the whole journey!
+If you are interested in every area of the PlayStation 3, you are in for the whole journey!
 Having said that, this writing encompasses ~6 years of research and development carried out by countless engineers, so I don't expect you to digest it all at once.
 Please take your time (and breaks if needed) and if at the end you are hungry for more, help yourself at the 'Sources' section!

 ```{r results="asis"}
 supporting_imagery()